 - (a) Composition of the Record.
-The record on review consists of: - (1) the order involved; - (2) any findings or report on which it is based; - (3) all documents and exhibits as filed with the agency; and - (4) a certified copy of the transcript of any testimony before the agency, or, if no transcript is available, a certified narrative statement of relevant proceedings and evidence. - (b) Omissions From or Misstatements in the Record.
+The record on review consists of: - (1) the order involved; - (2) any findings or report on which it is based; - (3) the original papers all documents and exhibits as filed with the agency, or a legible certified copy thereof; and - (4) a certified copy of the transcript of any testimony before the agency, or, if no transcript is available, a certified narrative statement of relevant proceedings and evidence. - (b) Omissions From or Misstatements in the Record.
 The parties may at any time, by stipulation, supply any omission from the record or correct a misstatement, or the court may so direct.
 If necessary, the court may direct that a supplemental record be prepared and filed.